ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 for each record type, each on a different thread.

-The client moves onto sorting addresses and establishing connections once one of the following condition sets are met:
+The client moves onto sorting addresses and establishing connections once one of the following condition sets is met:

 Either: